Plant DetailShow Menu

 Fruit Description:

-The fruit is a white berry (rarely red) with a dark purple dot which is formed by the flower stigma.
-The berries will remain on the plant until frost occurs.
+The fruit is a white, sometimes red berry with a dark purple dot.
+The berries remain on the plant until frost.
 Fruit displays from August to October.

 • Flowers: